 ‘I realised my child might have problems greater than most children when, aged 6, he was taught to hop and jump by his 3 year-old brother.’

 If you are worried about your child’s progress, first talk to their school teacher and ask if they agree with your concerns.
 They may have a referral system in the school.
 Some schools run ‘motor programmes’ to help.
 You may need to see your GP, too; some know more than others, but they can refer you to an occupational therapist, paediatrician or physiotherapist – whichever is more appropriate.

 It is always important to remember your child’s strengths as well as their difficulties – having an assessment can highlight all the bits your child cannot do and can be very stressful for the family.

 - Practise skills with your child.
-Spending time with them can make a big difference and may even prove to be great fun for both of you.
+Spending time with them can make a big difference and may even prove to be fun.
 Many of the tasks recommended by occupational therapists and physios – aimed at effectively rewiring your child’s brain - will entertain and amuse them.
 Little and often is frequently the route to success.
 You should soon start to see a difference, not just in performing the tasks but in your child's confidence.

 - Encourage activities to enhance co-ordination.
 You don’t need to be an expert: playing ball in the garden, going swimming, teaching your child to ride a bike (try a balance bike without pedals first) can all be of great help.
-Often physically showing a child, perhaps moving their limbs, rather than simply demonstrating a task, will also help.
+Physically showing a child, perhaps moving their limbs, rather than simply demonstrating a task, will help.